Judge Tosses Trump Family Attempt to Block Mary Trump’s Tell-All

 Indeed, Robert Trump’s celebrity lawyer, Charles Harder, told The Daily Beast, “Robert Trump, Mary Trump and the other family members who settled in 2001, agreed to jurisdiction of future disputes in the Surrogate’s Court of Queens County, New York.
 This matter therefore was filed in that court.
 Today, the Surrogate’s Court ruled that it does not have jurisdiction over the dispute.
 Therefore, Robert Trump will proceed with filing a new lawsuit in the New York State Supreme Court.”

-The Daily Beast first reported that Mary had written a “harrowing and salacious” tell-all book which is planned to be released July 28th and is expected to blow the lid off the Trump family.
+The Daily Beast first reported that Mary had written a “harrowing and salacious” tell-all book which is slated to be released July 28 and is expected to blow the lid off the Trump family.
 As The Beast revealed yesterday, Robert Trump was in a Neurosciences ICU with a serious condition just days before he filed the order to try to halt the publication of Mary’s book.